Updated: Feb 18

 I didn’t do the costless thing.
 I didn’t pick up the phone.
 Only to ask if she had sent the emails that needed be sent for casting.
 I didn’t pay the 30 some-odd cents to send a letter, to ask her how she was doing and tell her in words that she is loved.
 I called to tell her a famous director had watched our film.
 He was awed by her performance.
 I was weeping in the car afterwards, bursting with pride and needing to tell her.
 Why hadn’t I called to ask where she was sleeping, what she’d had for dinner.
 Or even a text.
 A song I thought she’d like.
 A simple, How’s my girl.
 No. Instead, I googled engagement rings.
 Does she want this at all.
 Now?
 I hunted down a sound engineer to finish our film.
 The film yes.
 Focus on the film.
 Then she will know how much I love her, believe in her, adore her.
 Finish the film.

 No receipts.
 No receipts for the thought.
 The thought I was giving her, her heart, her mind, her future, her body, our life.
 I didn’t write them down.
 I didn’t look after her heart.
 I didn’t expose my own.
-I didn’t press my pen to the page or pick up the phone and let my love be the loudest thing.
+I didn’t press my pen to the page and let my love be the loudest thing.
 No. No receipts to be found.

 I have never viewed myself as someone who fears intimacy, but I am learning how frequently I have skirted around it, focusing instead on what can be achieved with the people I love, rather than truly allowing myself to be seen by the people I love — even at the risk of them viewing me as nothing more than a visitor in their life.